-Sujie serves as the Chief of Staff for the California Collaborative for Educational Excellence (CCEE).
-In this role, she leads the capacity-building of both internal and external teams to incorporate research and evidence-based strategies in providing technical assistance to districts, county offices, and charter schools.
+Sujie Shin serves as the Chief of Staff for the California Collaborative for Educational Excellence (CCEE).
+In this role, Shin leads the capacity-building of both internal and external teams to incorporate research and evidence-based strategies in providing technical assistance to districts, county offices, and charter schools.
 She oversees evaluation and accountability initiatives to ensure that practices are in place for continuous reviews of information to assess impact and refine next steps.
-In addition, she works closely with local education agency (LEA) partners to provide direct support around the development, use, and refinement of student data review systems to drive changes in classroom instructional practice.
+In addition, she works closely with Local Education Agency (LEA) partners to provide direct support around the development, use, and refinement of student data review systems to drive changes in classroom instructional practice.

 Phone: (415) 805-2233